TagirKarimov14121986/HHW_second-third_seminars/SecondSeminar.md

 I would like to develop Git.
 I creating one more conflict!

-This is my draft2 and I would like finished my job - can't did, my deadline is come.
+This is my draft2 and I would like finish my job - can't did, my deadline is come.
 My draft3 is last!
 I'm hope.